“Ayamachitewa aratamuruni habakaru koto nakare” — Japanese Proverb (Translation: If you make a mistake, don’t hesitate to correct it)

-Contrary to conventional wisdom, the biggest threat to America’s future is not terrorism, immigration or any other kind of external menace.
+Contrary to conventional wisdom, the biggest threat to America’s future is not terrorism, immigration, or any other kind of external menace.

-I believe the greatest peril lies in something that could derail our American way of life; the (current and future) welfare of tens of millions of retirees, semi-retirees and active workers; the soundness of our financial system; and the strength of our business sector.
+I believe the greatest peril lies in something that could derail our American way of life; the (current and future) welfare of tens of millions of retirees, semi-retirees, and active workers; the soundness of our financial system; and the strength of our business sector.

-That threat is “homegrown,” the result of decades of inept policymaking by government officials and central bankers, who, to this day, remain oblivious to history and have chosen, time and again, to engineer an economic paradigm that positions special interests ahead of the best interests of generations of Americans.
+That threat is “homegrown,” the result of decades of inept policymaking by government officials and central bankers, who, to this day, remain oblivious to history and have chosen time and again to engineer an economic paradigm that positions special interests ahead of the best interests of generations of Americans.

 That Could Never Happen Here — Really?

-I used to meet people who told me that kind of thing ‘could never happen here’ — but is that really true?
+People used to tell me that kind of thing “could never happen here”.

-Unfortunately, that point was not to be found and in just a little over five years, rates on Japanese bonds were driven all the way down to the zero level.
-The year was 1995.
+Unfortunately, that point was not to be found and in just a little over five years, rates on Japanese bonds ratcheted all the way down to the zero level.

-And that’s where interest rates remained until early last year, a span of more than two decades, when the Bank of Japan threw in the towel on its zero interest rate policy and began issuing bonds with negative interest rates.
+And that’s where interest rates remained until early last year, a span of more than two decades, when the Bank of Japan threw in the towel on its zero interest-rate policy and began issuing bonds with negative interest rates.

-The move left a lot of market watchers shaking their heads, or as Financial Times recently put it, BOJ’s errors threaten a lasting scar for central banks.
+The move left a lot of market watchers shaking their heads, or as Financial Times recently put it, the BOJ’s errors threaten a lasting scar for central banks.

 Historical Blindness Can Be Costly